1Picco/TV-Dynamic-Audio-Control-System/README.md

 * measure battery voltage while charging is paused
 * manually toggle charging from the remote
 * remember the charging state through EEPROM

+### Why the system is battery powered

+The battery is not used simply because the project is intended to be portable.

+During development, several different **5 V phone chargers/power supplies were tested as direct power sources for the Arduino**.

+The tested power supplies introduced enough electrical/digital noise into the system to cause practical problems, including:

+* unstable Arduino behavior
+* false audio loudness triggers
+* interference with IR decoding
+* interference with IR transmission

+The audio detector and IR system are particularly sensitive to this type of interference.

+Using the 18650 battery as the actual power source provides a much cleaner and more stable supply for the controller.

+The phone charger is therefore used **only to charge the battery**.
+The Arduino continues to operate from the battery while charging is taking place.

+This arrangement provides a stable power input while still allowing the system to remain connected to a charger for automatic battery charging.

 ### Battery voltage measurement